mtc-20/AutoLogger/README.md

 Files are created daily to store check-in and check out of users with timestamps.
 The logging directory maintains a heirarchy based on year and month.

+System currently requires keyboard to accept input/awake from sleep.

 ### TODO
 - [ ] Automate new user creation process
 - [ ] Make system completely hands-free